miso-lims/walkthroughs/_includes/working_with_tables.md

     |TEST_XX02|

 1. In the _Matrix Barcode_ column, click the cell in the first row, then press **Shift**, click the cell in the second row, and release both the mouse button and the Shift key.
-    * The top two cells will be surrounded by a border, with a blue square in the bottom right corner of the lower cell.
+    * The top two cells will be surrounded by a border, with the fill handle in the bottom right corner of the lower cell.
-1. Double-click on the blue square, and the cells below will be filled in with an incrementing pattern: 1-2-3-4-5.
+1. Double-click on the fill handle, and the cells below will be filled in with an incrementing pattern: 1-2-3-4-5.
     * A copied pattern of 1-2-1-2-1 may briefly be seen, but will be overridden by the incrementing pattern.